Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 lightweight virtualization to make a single system look like a complete network, running the same kernel, system, and user code.
-A Mininet host behaves just like a real machine; you can `ssh` into it (if you start up `sshd` and bridge the network to your host) and run arbitrary programs.
+A Mininet host behaves just like a real machine; you can `ssh` into it (if you start up `sshd` and bridge the network to your host) and run arbitrary programs (including anything that is installed on the underlying Linux system.)
 The programs you run can send packets through what seems like a real Ethernet interface, with a given link speed and delay.
 Packets get processed by what looks like a real Ethernet switch, router, or